 - Mixing Bowls - every kitchen essential item.

-- Parmesan Grater - good size and comes with a handy detachble storage container.
+- Parmesan Grater - good size and comes with a handy detachable storage container.

-In a large bowl add Brussel sprouts and season with salt, pepper, onion powder along with 1 tablespoon oil.
+In a large bowl add Brussels sprouts and season with salt, pepper, and onion powder along with 1 tablespoon of oil.

 Preheat the air fryer to 400 degrees Fahrenheit according to manufacturer instructions (mine is for 5 minutes).